Avi8863/KissMiss/README.md

 - **Retrofit**: HTTP client for API requests
 - **GSON**: JSON parsing library for data serialization/deserialization

-## Installation

-1. Clone the repository: `git clone https://github.com/yourusername/strangers-app.git`
-2. Open the project in Android Studio.
-3. Build and run the app on an Android emulator or physical device.

-Note: Make sure you have the latest Android SDK and necessary dependencies installed.

 ## Usage

 1. Register a new account or log in with your existing credentials.